 Blood donation not only improves the receiver’s life but may also help the donor to maintain good health.
 The benefits are mentioned below.

-Health benefits of blood donation include reduced risk of hemochromatosis.
+Health benefits of blood donation include a reduced risk of hemochromatosis.
 Hemochromatosis is a health condition that arises due to excess absorption of iron by the body.
 This may be inherited or may be caused due to alcoholism, anemia or other disorders.
 Regular blood donation may help in reducing iron overload.
 Make sure that the donor meets the standard blood donation eligibility criteria.

 After donating blood, the body works to replenish the blood loss.
-This stimulates the production of new blood cells and in turn helps in maintaining good health.
+This stimulates the production of new blood cells and, in turn, helps in maintaining good health.

 Blood Donation Process

-Donate blood, stay healthy and save life!
+Donate blood, stay healthy, and save lives!